 As a basic scientist and a psychiatrist, Dr. McBride has long felt that the key to improving the lives of individuals with FXS and their families lies in developing an armamentarium of molecules that each have some efficacy and that could be utilized synergistically in combinatorial treatments.
 The development of this armamentarium is critical.
 Drosophila presents the perfect model system for the pharmacologic and genetic screen that we are performing to identify treatments to improve social interaction and cognition, which are the endpoints we utilize in our screen.
 Drosophila has exquisite conservation of the signaling involved in memory formation and circadian rhythms (the sleep-wake cycle).

 Our current grant includes unbiased testing of all medications approved by the FDA and approved in Europe, as well as additional supplements and bioactive molecules.
 It is important to have a mixture of different compounds when considering repurposing medications or developing novel derivatives of current medications.

 Screening Over 2000 FDA-Approved Available Compounds

-After the fly screen, we will further investigate any compounds of interest with a full characterization that will include:
+As the fly screen progresses, we further investigate any compounds of interest with a full characterization that includes:

 - testing multiple phases of memory